parvez86/SpringBootRestfulCRUD/README.md

 # HelloWorldSB
-This is a simple spring boot project
+A simple spring boot application with Restful CRUD.
+All CRUD operations are also verified with different layer of testing.